 Dr. Michael J. Zvolensky is the Hugh Roy and Lillie Cranz Cullen Distinguished University Professor and Director of the Anxiety and Health Research Laboratory and Substance Use Treatment Clinic (AHRL-SUTC) at the University of Houston (UH).
-He is also a research professor at MD Anderson Cancer Center at the University of Texas.
+He is also a research professor at MD Anderson Cancer Center at The University of Texas.
 His research program cuts across basic and applied work in the areas of anxiety, substance use disorders, and physical health problems (medical disease).
-He has published over 325 scholarly works.
+He has published over 350 scholarly works.
 He has received numerous career awards for his scholarship, including the David Shakow Early Contribution to the Field Award (American Psychological Association), the President’s New Researcher Award (Association for Advancement of Behavioral and Cognitive Therapies), and the Early Career Award (Anxiety Disorder Association of America).
-He is the Associate Editor of two journals in his area of expertise, sits on 12 editorial boards for other journals, and regularly reviews grants for national funding agencies.
+He is the Associate Editor of two journals in his area of expertise, currently sits on 10 editorial boards for other journals, and regularly reviews grants for national funding agencies.
 His research has been continuously funded by NIH since receiving his doctoral degree in 2001.
 Examples of some of his current grant-funded projects include (a) exercise-based smoking cessation for smokers with mental illness; (b) cognitive-behavioral treatments for anxiety/stress among tobacco using populations with and without HIV/AIDS; (c) enhanced smoking cessation program for first responders to the World Trade Center attacks on 9/11; and (d) integrated psychosocial treatment for cannabis dependence and anxiety/stress disorders.
-A growing aspect of his research program involves studying substance use-anxiety/stress relations among Spanish-speaking individuals, including South America (e.g., Argentinean) and in the United States (e.g., Latino).
+A growing aspect of his research program involves health disparities in the form of studying substance use-anxiety/stress relations among minority populations in the United States (e.g., Latino, African American).

 Lorra Garey, B.A.